Hamza-Bula/curved-bottom-navigation/README.md

 AttributeTypeDefaultDescriptionbubbleAnimationDurationinteger500Bubble movement animation duration (ms)iconAnimationDurationinteger1000Icon animation duration (ms)iconScaleMinfloat0.3Minimum icon scale during animationiconScaleMaxfloat1.0Maximum icon scale after animationiconScaleOvershootfloat1.5Icon scale overshoot amounticonPositionOvershootfloat1.2Icon position overshoot amount
 See attrs.xml for the complete list of available attributes.
 Important Notes

-The library supports 2 to 5 navigation items
+The library supports 2 to 5 navigation items:

 Less than 2 items: Warning shown, but will work
 More than 5 items: Only first 5 items used, warning shown